 Continued study of common-practice tonality and introduction to related musical dialects and materials, focusing on the central ideas and pluralism of 20th-century musical techniques and traditions.
 Includes study of post-tonal theory, serial and atonal techniques, neo-tonal practices, simultaneity, elements of jazz and popular influences.
-(221, fall only; 222, spring only)
+(221, Fall only; 222, Spring only)

-- 223-224 Musicianship III-IV (1-1, repeatable for credit).
+223-224 Musicianship III-IV (1-1, repeatable for credit).
 Prereq: Advancement by jury.

 Intermediate and advanced skills in perceiving, understanding, and expressing music.
 Includes sight-singing using solfege, melodic and harmonic dictation, transcription, and elements of interpretation and expression.
 Coursework involves daily practice and use of the music computer lab.
 Advancement to Musicianship IV requires a grade of C or better.
+(223, Fall only; 224, Spring only)

-(Fall and spring) - Keyboard Chord Progression Embellishment (3).
+Keyboard Chord Progression Embellishment (3).
 Prereq: MUS121-122, pass Keyboard Chord Progressions proficiency.

 This course is the equivalent of MUS221 Music Theory III and is designed for students in Worship Arts and/or those students who have passed the Keyboard Chord Progressions proficiency.
-Common popular style harmonic progressions are expanded through a broader harmonic language including chord substitution, modulation, etc. (Fall only, starting 2014) - 231 Software, Sound, Lighting, Technology (3).
+Common popular style harmonic progressions are expanded through a broader harmonic language including chord substitution, modulation, etc. (Fall, even years)

+231 Software, Sound, Lighting, Technology (3).

 This course presents future Worship Arts leaders with a great deal of information including hands-on opportunities dealing with software, web-based resources including digital media, copyright realities, graphics design protocols, basics of acoustics, foundational principles of sound and lighting design, current applications of cutting edge technologies, and stewardship of equipment.
-(Fall only, starting 2014)
+(Offered on Demand)